Financial aid includes all resources other than those of the students and their families, which are used to finance a legal education. It includes:

 - On the basis of merit only

-You will indicate your choice on the Duke Law Scholarship Application Form (this form is typically available in early December).
+You will indicate your choice on the Duke Law Scholarship Application Form (this form is typically available in late-December).

 Applying for Merit- and Need-Based Awards

-Those who choose to apply on the basis of both merit and need are required to complete both the Duke Law Scholarship Application Form and the Need Access Application.
+Those who choose to apply on the basis of both merit and need are required to complete both the Duke Law Scholarship Application Form and the CSS PROFILE application.
 The steps for doing so are:

-- Complete the Need Access Application (typically available in January).
-If this is your first time using Need Access, we suggest you review their helpful "New Users" section.
+- Complete the CSS Financial Aid PROFILE application.
+If this is your first time using CSS PROFILE, we suggest you review the information and documentation on their website.
 Parental information is required on the CSS PROFILE application, regardless of age or marital status.

 - Complete and submit the Duke Law Scholarship Application Form.
-Please note, this form should not be submitted until after you have finished and submitted your Need Access Application.
+Please note, this form should not be submitted until after you have finished and submitted your CSS PROFILE application.

 Applying for Merit-Based Awards

 Those who choose to apply on the basis of merit only must complete and submit the Duke Law Scholarship Application Form.
-The Need Access Application is not required.
+The CSS PROFILE application is not required.